 As driving centres in Singapore have a fixed syllabus to follow, students are expected to complete about 20 to 25 practical lessons before they’re allowed to get their PDL and book their PDT.
 In fact, CDC states that “for Class 3, an average of 27 sessions (inclusive of 2 Auto transmission vehicle lessons) may be required to complete your Practical Driving Course.”

 Keep in mind that the differences in price can become significant when multiplying the number of lessons you need to take.

-Statistics from the Singapore Police Force show that from January to December 2018, BBDC had a 58.7 percent passing rate for first-time Class 3 drivers’ PDT.
-This was followed by CDC with 53.9 percent and SSDC with 50.1 percent.
-Class 3A drivers also saw similar statistics with a 67.2 percent passing rate for BBDC, 63.1 percent for CDC, and 58.4 percent for SSDC.
+Look at the stats of all 3 Singapore driving centres.
+Statistics from the Singapore Police Force show that CDC had a 53.65% passing rate for first-time Class 3 drivers’ for the Practical Driving Test.
+This was followed by BBDC with 46.05% and SSDC with 41.62%.
+Class 3A drivers also saw similar statistics with a 52.75% passing rate for BBDC, 58.17% for CDC, and 50.37% for SSDC.

-That means it may be a good idea to simply select the driving centre that is located closest to where you live.
-Aside from being convenient and helping you save time, this will mean you’ll take your practical exam along a route that you’re more familiar and comfortable with.
+Even if you have decided to be a private student, you’ll still need to take your theoretical and practical tests at the driving centre.
+So, it’s a good idea to choose the one that is located closest to you.
+Aside from it being time and cost-saving, this will mean that you’ll take your practical exam along a route that you’re more familiar and comfortable with.

-Comfort DelGro works best for eastsiders with centres located at Ubi and Kovan, while Singapore Safety Driving Centre is located at Woodlands Industrial Park.
-As the name suggests, Bukit Batok Driving Centre is on the west side of Singapore at Bukit Batok West Avenue 5.
+Here’s a quick guide; ComfortDelGro works best for eastsiders with centres located at Ubi and Kovan, while Singapore Safety Driving Centre is located at Woodlands Industrial Park.
+And as the name suggests, Bukit Batok Driving Centre is on the west side of Singapore at Bukit Batok West Avenue 5.